CianMRoche/CianMRoche.github.io/_pages/about.md

 </svg>

 <p style="font-size:0.875rem; color:#6b7280; line-height:1.65; margin: 1rem 0 1.25rem;">
 When a <span style="color:#BA7517">massive object</span> sits between us and a distant <span style="color:#378ADD">source</span>, its gravity bends the light into arcs and rings.
-Because the bending depends only on the mass of the lens and geometry, it is one of the cleanest ways to map dark matter.
+Because the bending depends only on the mass of the lens and geometry, it is one of the cleanest ways to map <span style="color:#C084FC">dark matter</span>.
 </p>

 <p style="font-size:0.875rem; color:#6b7280; line-height:1.65; margin: 1rem 0 1.25rem;">